 A Description of the new Eugene Field School

 In 1921, the citizens of Silverton decided that a new and modern approach should be applied to the construction of the next school.
 Traditionally, school buildings were multi-storied "block-house" kinds of affairs, with more attention given to the building's "foot-print" versus its intended function.
 This article, written by the archetectural firm that build the new school, details the unique aspects of their modern design.
 It was soon christened "Eugene Field," after the noted American author (left), in keeping with a tradition established of naming Silverton Schools after famous literary figures.
 It followed "Emerson High School," and preceded "Mark Twain Middle School" and "Robert Frost Elementrary."
-It is still in use today.
+It was in use until recently.

 Right living demands education; modern education needs facilities and equipment, which are in harmony with the spirit of the fast age in which we are now living.
 So community after community is slowly but certainly awakening to the fact that one of its first duties is the proper housing of its young school population.
 No teacher can do her best without the influence, on the children, of a modern, clean, sanitary building in which the young people entrusted to her care may feel comfortable while being taught.
 It is these things as a part of the child's school environment, that make for a receptive attitude of mind and body without which the best teacher is seriously handicapped in her work.

 So gradually, school district after school district is looking towards the future needs of its community and building with that in view.
 Among theses many districts is No. 4 of Marion County, located in the thriving town of Silverton, Oregon.
 It is here that the erection of a modern type of school building, which will become more and more popular as the next twenty years pass by, is taking place.

 The building at Silverton is to be of the one story, Spanish Mission Architecture type of structure, which, when completed, will form with its wings the letter "E".